A spectacular sight from a spectacular site

 .

-The towers of the (cathedral), Evora's cathedral built in 1186 (and where the flags of Vasco da Gama's ships were blessed before his voyage to India), are seen from here.
+The towers of the Sé (cathedral), built in 1186 (and where the flags of Vasco da Gama's ships were blessed before his voyage to India), are seen from here.
 It is a blend of Romanesque and Gothic, and on the portal are 14th century sculpted Apostles.
 The Gothic interior has one of the longest naves found in any cathedral in the country, measuring 70m(230ft), and has a large Renaissance organ, thought to be the oldest in Europe.
 The Gothic cloister with statues of the Evangelists and the Sacred Art Museum are worth seeing.
 Its most precious item is a 13th century ivory Virgin whose body opens out to reveal intricately carved scenes of her life in nine episodes.
 Visitors can also climb up to the roof for a view over the town.

 .